jackjyq/vscode-theme-brogrammer-plus/README.md

-# Brogrammer Plus VS Code theme
+# Brogrammer Plus for VS Code

 A brogrammer theme with semantic highlighting and more